cathalgking/cking-portfolio/visualisations.md

 ## **A collection of some of my previous works (in development)**

-**Mine genes related to a disease**
-A [short script](https://rawcdn.githack.com/cathalgking/cking-portfolio/278cd427b6e266f308af897c88c3e009f705b5db/Colonic_tumours_GeneList.html "Image source") that searches for and plots the genes most associated with a disease of interest, using the MeSH (Medical Subject Heading.)
+**Quickly mine genes/variants related to a human disease** [This short report](https://rawcdn.githack.com/cathalgking/cking-portfolio/278cd427b6e266f308af897c88c3e009f705b5db/Colonic_tumours_GeneList.html "Image source") searches for and plots the genes most associated with a disease of interest, using the MeSH (Medical Subject Heading).
+Using the disgenet2r R package is used to find genes related to colonic tumours.

 **Populations**